Augusta Mental Health Institute

-The Maine Insane Hospital, later the Augusta Mental Health Institute (AMHI), was a psychiatric hospital in Augusta, Maine.
+The Augusta Mental Health Institute (AMHI), was a psychiatric hospital in Augusta, Maine, United States.
 It was the principal facility for the care and treatment of Maine's mentally ill from 1840 to 2004, and its surviving buildings represent the oldest surviving complex of mental care facilities in the United States.
 The complex is located on the east bank of the Kennebec River, immediately south of the former Kennebec Arsenal, and now primarily houses state offices.
 In 2004, the hospital was replaced by the Riverview Psychiatric Center, located just to the south.
 The hospital's core complex was listed on the National Register of Historic Places in 1982, with the listing enlarged to encompass the entire campus in 2001.

 Description and history

 The former institution is located on Augusta's east side bounded on the east by Hospital Street and the west by the Kennebec River, which separates the hospital from the state capitol complex.
 The National Historic Landmark Kennebec Arsenal, a former federal military facility, lies just to the north, and the modern complex of the Riverview Psychiatric Center is located just to the south.
 The hospital complex is a sprawling collection of buildings, most built of brick or stone, dating from the hospital's founding in 1840 to the mid-20th century.

 On March 8, 1834, the legislature passed resolve to establish the Maine Insane Hospital by the appropriation of $20,000 upon condition that a like sum be raised by individual subscription within one year.
 Before the expiration of the time limit, Hon.
 Reuel Williams of Augusta and Hon.
 Benjamin Brown of Vassalboro contributed $10,000 each for the purpose.
 Subsequently Mr. Brown offered as a site 200 acres of land on the Kennebec in the town of Vassalboro which the legislature accepted, but which was not considered a suitable location, and the land with Mr. Brown's consent was sold by the state for $4,000, and the more suitable site in Augusta was purchased with $3,000 of this money.
 Mental health advocate Dorothea Dix was a consultant on the project, believing fresh air and removal from the stresses of society were important for patient care.
 Dorothea Dix Psychiatric Center (DDPC), Riverview’s sister hospital, is named after this early advocate for Maine’s mental health services in Maine.

-Dr. Cyrus Knapp was the first Superintendent of the Hospital (12/28/1840 Report on the Warrant in Favor of Dr. Cyrus Knapp, Superintendent of the Insane Hospital; Maine State Archives File – Box 86, Folder 25).
+Dr. Cyrus Knapp was the first Superintendent of the Hospital.
 From 1841 to 1845, psychiatrist Dr. Isaac Ray served as the hospital's superintendent.
 In that role Ray was one of the original thirteen founding members of the Association of Medical Superintendents of American Institutions for the Insane.
+Ray was succeeded by Dr. James Bates.